elkebir-group/PhySigs/README.md

 ### allTreeExposures

-This function takes as input $T$, $S$, and a normalized $P$.
-It returns a list of exposure matrices whose entries correspond to the best partition of $T$ for each value of $k \in \{1, ..., n\}$.
-Each exposure matrix has a row for each signature in $S$ and a column for each cluster of clones induced by the partition of $T$.
+This function takes as input a phylogeny, the signature vector, and the normalized feature matrix.
+It returns a list of exposure matrices whose entries correspond to the best partition of the phylogeny for each possible number of clusters.
+Each exposure matrix has a row for each requested signature and a column for each cluster of clones induced by the partition of the phylogeny.

 ```R
 # Recover lowest error exposure matrix for every possible number of clusters.